Les-Geeks/site-perso-Template/README.md

 # My Personal Website

 <!-- Put the link to this slide here so people can follow -->

+To render your Markdown-based slideshow on the fly, checkout [Remarkise](https://gnab.github.io/remark/remarkise).

 slide: https://hackmd.io/@metalfrags/S1BX7J5aH

 ---